Stevolus/PS-Remote-Script/README.md

 # PS-Remote-Script
-Retardadly simple script I use to connect other PCs via powershell
+Retardedly simple script I use to connect to other PCs via powershell

 Usage
-compconnect.ps1 <ComputerName>
+compconnect.ps1 "ComputerName"

 You will be prompted for credentials.